Andrew Grove: The Father of the objectives and key results (OKR) approach to management

-In 1975, Doerr wrote of attending a course within Intel taught by Andy Grove, where he was introduced to the theory of OKRs.
-Grove explained his simple but effective perspective on management: "The key result has to be measurable.
+In 1975, Doerr wrote of attending a course within Intel taught by Grove, where he was introduced to the theory of OKRs.
+Grove explained his perspective on management: "The key result has to be measurable.
 But at the end you can look, and without any arguments: Did I do that or did I not do it?
 Yes?
 No?
 Simple.
 No judgments in it."

-Larry Page, co-founder of Google, credited OKRs within the foreword to Doerr's book: "OKRs have helped lead us to 10x growth, many times over.
+Larry Page, co-founder of Google, credited OKRs in the foreword to Doerr's book: "OKRs have helped lead us to 10x growth, many times over.
 They've helped make our crazily bold mission of 'organizing the world's information' perhaps even achievable.
 They've kept me and the rest of the company on time and on track when it mattered the most."